tech-learning-collective/tech-learning-collective.github.io/enrollment/index.md

 The questionnaire also asks for contact information so that our admissions team can get in touch with you should your pre-enrollment application proceed to the next phase.

-The quesionaire is free and you will not be invoiced if your registration does not proceed to the next phase of the enrollment process.
+The questionnaire is free and you will not be invoiced if your registration does not proceed to the next phase of the enrollment process.

 ## Paying the application fee